The main sources of real estate law are as follows:

 Consequential Damages Provisions

 Schedule-related risk on construction projects may be managed by including provisions regarding damages for delay in the construction contract.
 Parties are allowed to agree that an owner is entitled to monetary compensation for delays in achieving certain milestones and completion dates.
-However, if a court finds the amount of delay damages to be excessive, it may exercise its discretion to reduce such damages.
+However, if a court finds the amount of delay damages to be excessive, it may exercise its discretion to reduce the amount.
 The typical percentage for delay damages is 0.1% of the contract price per day of delay.

-Furthermore, parties may even include a provision allowing the owner to terminate the contract if there is a material delay in the construction.
+Furthermore, parties may include a provision allowing the owner to terminate the contract if there is a material delay in the construction.

 Owners often seek additional forms of security to guarantee the performance of contractors under construction contracts, such as: